London’s a city that every travel-lover has to visit at some point in their lives (and somewhere I should stop taking for granted).

 South of the CBD, Greenwich feels like a town within itself – which it is, really.
 It is home to a beautiful park, the Cutty Sark, the east and west hemispheres and lots of pubs, bars and restaurants.
 It’s an absolutely beautiful place for a stroll around as well.

-If you’re visiting London in the winter and it’s not quite picnic weather, grab some lunch at one of the many charismatic pubs or restaurants in Greenwich.
-My favourites are:
+If you’re visiting London in the winter and it’s not quite picnicking weather, grab some lunch at one of the many charismatic pubs or restaurants in Greenwich.

 After eating, you have a few options to spend your afternoon.